 - TeleNICU: A dedicated neonatal telehealth service that uses specialized equipment that allows neonatologists at Children’s Health to virtually examine newborns at distant-site NICUs.
 This service can minimize, or even eliminate, the need to transport babies who need a specialized level of care.

-- Mobile Telehealth carts: Children’s Medical Center Dallas has embarked on a new project with 26 Dallas-area schools that involves the use of mobile telehealth carts.
+- School Based Telehealth: Children’s Medical Center Dallas has embarked on a new project with 26 Dallas-area schools that involves the use of mobile telehealth carts.
 The carts will allow for a virtual consultation with a Children’s physician when a child shows up in the nurse’s office with a complaint that is outside the nurse’s level of expertise (pre-registration in the program by the parent will be required).

-- Family Health Virtual Visit: A program that allows patients the opportunity to video chat with providers via their cell phone.
+- Virtual Visit: A program that allows patients the opportunity to video chat with providers via their cell phone.

 - VGo Robot: The VGo Robot, the newest technology aid that Children’s Health provides patients who are not able to physically attend school.